grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 * [ ] mention that the navigation table is lit from underneath?
 (Is it? or is it just a well-lit station?)
 * [ ] Is the PA one ship-wide system?
 Or does it go to different specific compartments?
 Or both?
 	* decide, edit and then make sure it's reflected in the Prospect notes file
+* [X] Is it a 'mating collar' or a 'docking collar'?
+	* Let's say 'mating collar' --- docking collar feels like a bigger mechanism to me
+* [X] Fix that the Gnat's docking collar should be _inside_ the Prospect's --- so it can be welded by Chips when it leaks.
+Also, seems more likely, like fitting a lego piece together or something.

 #### Underwater depot
 * [ ] make sure Shakes doesn't give away that the depot is underwater earlier in the story since that's a mini-surprise